kragorg/dng/chapters/2025-03-30 — Dungeons and Gardens.md

 The galley buzzes as the adventurers gather around Ingrid, each busy with chopping and seasoning under her watchful eye.
 Three particularly adept students catch her attention: Kragor, Halite, and Doctor Pepe.

 Kragor, with surprising delicacy, carefully fillets a fish.
-“Didn’t know I’d be good at anything more than swinging a war hammer,” he mused.
+“Didn’t know I’d be good at anything more than swinging a war hammer,” he muses.

 Ingrid nods, adjusting his grip.
 “Precision is key, Kragor, whether in the kitchen or on the battlefield.”